mhanberg/blog/_posts/2021-04-09-temple-ast-and-protocols.md

   |> Enum.join("\n")
 ```

-The `Utils.traverse` function would call a certain parser based on what piece of code was located in the AST.
-The parser for lines that include anonymous functions looked something like this.
+The `Utils.traverse/2` function would call a certain parser based on the Elixir AST with which it was working.
+The parser that would be invoked for lines that include anonymous functions looked something like this.

 ```elixir
 {_do_and_else, args} =